 The History of the Cross and Crown Emblem

-Eddy first used the Cross and Crown seal on the cover of the third edition of the Christian Science textbook, Science and Health, issued in 1881.
-Nothing has been located that explains her reason for choosing this design.
-The wording of the scriptural passage from Matthew (10:8) is quoted from the Revised Version of the Bible.
-However, the word demons comes from the marginal notes of the Revised Version, which shows demons as the Greek word for “devils.”
-Initiated by the Church of England, the New Testament (Revised Version) was published in 1881, a few months before Eddy put the Cross and Crown on the cover of Science and Health.
+Eddy first used a cross and crown encircled with text on the cover of the third edition of Science and Health, her textbook on Christian Science, issued in 1881.
+We have not located anything that explains her reason for choosing this particular design.
+The wording of the scriptural passage from Matthew is quoted from the Revised Version of the Bible.
+However, the word demons comes from the marginal notes of the Revised Version, which show it as the Greek word for “devils.”
+Commissioned by the Church of England, the New Testament (Revised Version) was published in 1881, a few months before Eddy added the Cross and Crown to Science and Health.

-- See Archibald McLellan, “The Cross and Crown,” The Christian Science Journal, June 1908, http://journal.christianscience.com/shared/view/10or8spczdw?s=t.
+- See Archibald McLellan, “The Cross and Crown,” Christian Science Sentinel, 30 May 1908, 770.

 - Mary Baker Eddy, Science and Health with Key to the Scriptures (Boston: The Christian Science Board of Directors), 254.

 - Mary Baker Eddy, Message to The Mother Church for 1901 (Boston: The Christian Science Board of Directors), 25.